AmazingTeapot/Gems2D/README.md

 I hope you find this useful, and don't forget to check for new versions, since this is unfinished.

+Notice that some features are still inclomplete (i.e: I'm loading sounds directly using SFML classes).
+I'm working on all of this.

 Next Goals:

 * Make the physics module a solid module.